Dr. Klafter's Teaching Experience

 • Immigration and Cross Cultural Psychiatry

-At the Cincinnati Psychoanalytic Institute (CPI), Dr. Klafter serves as a member of teaching faculty, Track Leader for the Technique Curriculum in the Psychoanalytic Training Program, and Chair of the Advanced Psychodynamic Psychotherapy training program.
+At the Cincinnati Psychoanalytic Institute (CPI), Dr. Klafter serves as a Training and Supervising Psychoanalyst, Track Leader for the Technique Curriculum in the Psychoanalytic Training Program, and Chair of the training program in Advanced Psychodynamic Psychotherapy.
 He has taught the following courses at CPI:

 • Survey of Psychoanalytic Theories